 Arid edibles – Wild Rhubarb (Rumex hymenosepalus)

-The leaves taste sour and you must collect the youngest ones to make spinach-type dishes.
-They are best boiled and you have to change the first water and cook them again to obtain a mild dish.
-The mature seeds are also edible and they were used by the Native Americans as an additional ingredient for soup type dishes.
+The leaves taste sour, and you must collect the youngest ones to make spinach-type dishes.
+They are best boiled; you must change the first water and cook them again to obtain a mild dish.
+The mature seeds are also edible, and they were used by the Native Americans as an additional ingredient for soup-type dishes.

 Arid edibles – Chia (Salvia columbariae)